North Platte Physical Therapy - Casper (West)

 Education:

-• Bachelor of Science in Athletic Training, Weber State University
+• Bachelor of Science in Exercise Science, Utah Valley University

 Jessica Engelhardt, PTA

 Like many in my field, I first became interested in Physical Therapy after a sports-related injury in high school made me a patient myself.
-After earning a my bachelor’s degree, and then moved onto a Physical Therapist Assistant program.
-I believe that Physical Therapy can truly change an individual’s life for the better.
+After earning my bachelor's degree, I moved on to a Physical Therapist Assistant program.
+I believe that Physical Therapy can truly change an individual's life for the better.
 I enjoy being around people every day and getting to know them.
 I am compassionate and want to help others achieve their goals.
-I grew up in Indiana, and lived in Colorado for three years before moving to Casper.
+I grew up in Indiana and lived in Colorado for three years before moving to Casper.
 I am very excited to explore this new area and discover what the community has to offer!

 Education: